-Currently more than 80 lawyers strong, including 18 partners, our Spanish team offers a range of excellent quality legal services.
-Many of the senior individuals within the team are recognized as leading practitioners in the editions of The Legal 500 and Chambers and Partners.
+Currently more than 90 highly qualified lawyers, including 17 partners, we offer a full service, locally led law firm with international capability.
+Our lawyers specialise in all aspects of business law and regularly advise on cross-border transactions.
+Many of the senior individuals within the team are recognised as leading practitioners in the editions of The Legal 500 and Chambers and Partners.

 Our Spanish Real Estate practice has broad experience in designing complex investment or divestment structures and developing unique projects in the housing, hospitality, industrial and retail sectors.
 Combined with our experience in tax structuring, we deliver the most efficient real estate deals to support your investment aims in Spain.

-Whether we provide support to local or international companies, you can expect a creative and business-like approach, practical yet flexible.
-We like to invest time and effort in our clients to understand what their needs really are and how we can add value to their business.
+Whether we provide support to local and international companies, you can expect a creative and business-like approach, practical yet flexible.
+We invest in our clients to understand what their needs really are and how we can add value to their business.

 This guide was written predominantly by Orson Alcocer of our Real Estate practice group and Maria Alonso of our Tax practice group.

-This guide was prepared in September 2021.
+This guide was updated in February 2024.
 Subsequent changes in law are therefore not taken into account.
 This guide cannot be considered as a substitute for obtaining specific legal advice in individual cases.
 DLA Piper does not assume any liability in connection with this guide.

-Visit www.dlapiperREALWORLD.com - DLA Piper's online guide to international real estate.
+Visit dlapiperREALWORLD.com - DLA Piper's online guide to international real estate. dlapiper.com